 - Rest: Give your body time to recover by getting plenty of rest and avoiding further alcohol consumption

-Burning in the stomach can be caused by several factors, including inflammation of the stomach lining (gastritis), acid reflux, peptic ulcer disease, stress, viral infections, food allergies or intolerances, and certain medical conditions.
-Gastritis, for example, can be caused by H. pylori infection, regular use of NSAIDs, excessive alcohol consumption, or autoimmune disorders.
-Acid reflux, or GERD, on the other hand, can be triggered by certain foods or beverages such as spicy or fatty foods, coffee, or alcohol.
-Peptic ulcers are often caused by H. pylori infection, regular use of NSAIDs, or excessive alcohol consumption.
+Burning in Stomachmach can be due to several factors, including inflammation of the stomach lining (gastritis), acid reflux, peptic ulcer disease, stress, viral infections, food allergies or intolerances, and certain medical conditions.
+For example, the causal agent for gastritis can be H. pylori infection, regular use of NSAIDs, excessive alcohol consumption, or autoimmune disorders.
+Acid reflux, or GERD, on the other hand, can occur due to certain foods or beverages such as spicy or fatty foods, coffee, or alcohol.
+Peptic ulcers’ causal agents include H. pylori, regular use of NSAIDs, or excessive alcohol consumption.

 How to relieve upper stomach pain immediately?